Every single guest has their own specific needs met through daily exercise, mental enrichment, socialization & adequate rest.

 REST & RELAXATION:

 This is a crucial part of each dogs day.
 We all know just how much dogs sleep!
 But it's important that they feel comfortable doing so.
-We've created ideal spaces for their down time where water is plentiful, the beds are warm and comfy and the radio plays the best of HeartFM.
+We've created ideal spaces for their down time where water is plentiful and the beds are warm and comfy.

 We put the dogs to rest, not after all of their physical and mental exercise, but after their first walk, and after their social time and again after scent work and again after more social time.
 What we mean is, they go in and out regularly, not just to get regular toilet breaks or to allow for easy rotation of the dogs in the paddocks, but to get them used to being in rest so they know it's not long before another fun thing is going to happen.
 This way the idea of going inside shouldn't seem like too much of an issue.